downtocode/glauss/README.md

 Input file
 ----------
 The filepath/name specified through the `-f` flag determines the system to simulate.
 It's a Lua script, so make sure to follow the syntax.
 All Lua libraries(including math) are included and initialized, feel free to use them.
 Error handling is done by Lua interpreter.
+You'll probably want this to be the first argument, as any option put before will get overwritten if it exists in the file.

-Physengine reads the settings table first, reads the global objects table and then calls the spawn_objects function, which returns its own local objects table along with a counter how many objects exist in it.
-Usually the global table contains any molecule files(in pdb or xyz formats) and any standalone objects.
-The function spawn_objects is for having your own distribution of objects.
+Physengine reads the settings table first, then calls the spawn_objects function, which returns the objects table.
+That table is then read, counted and scanned for any files that need importing.
+Once the final count is known, memory is allocated and the table is read again, importing all objects.

+A function to be called on every timestep can be defined, with its frequency adjusted.
+The statistics and optionally, all objects will be sent as arguments.
+A non-nil table of objects returned by this function will be read back and will overwrite the internal objects.
+Use it to program your own algorithm entirely in Lua.

 For a list of all variables look in the appropriate section of the [manual](DOCS/physengine.rst#configuration-files).

 Contacts
 --------
 Want to chat?
 Life counselling?
 Psychology?
 Classical/wooden philosophy?
 Metaphysics?
 Pataphysics?
 Perfect.
 Though try to stay on topic.
-In between sessions.

  * **IRC Channel**: `#physengine` on `chat.freenode.net`
  * **Email**: `atomnuker@gmail.com`